oktayshakirov/couples-card-game/README.md

 ## 🎯 Game Rules

 - Players take turns (alternates after each swipe)
-- Questions are tracked separately from dares
+- Truths are tracked separately from dares
 - Skipped cards are counted but don't affect gameplay
 - The game ends when all cards are completed
 - Stats are displayed in real-time for both players